GaryOcean428/lemur/docs/design/color-scheme.md

 ## Logo Description

-"Create a modern logo for a search engine called 'Find' with the following specifications:
+"Create a modern logo for a search engine called 'Lemur' with the following specifications:

 The logo features a stylized, minimalist magnifying glass as its core element.
-The handle of the magnifying glass is sleek and transforms into an abstract 'F' shape, creating a subtle nod to the name 'Find'.
+The handle of the magnifying glass is sleek and transforms into an abstract 'L' shape, creating a subtle nod to the name 'Lemur'.
 The circular lens portion contains a geometric pattern of connected nodes or circuits, suggesting AI intelligence and data connections.

 The primary color is a rich deep purple (#5E17EB) with electric teal accents (#00D4C8), creating a vibrant contrast.
 The logo includes a subtle gradient from deep purple to lighter purple (#8556FF) giving it dimension and modern appeal.